samuelgoddard/nuxt-nest/README.md

 # nuxt-nest-boilerplate

-> A nuxt.js project boiletplate for NestHQ
+> A nuxt.js project boiletplate for Kind

 - Generic router example in `components/Nav.vue`
 - Generic layout example in `layouts`